Moppy Complete Guide 2026 — From sign-up to cash-out, and how to pull the highest rate

 Moppy or Hapitas — which earns more?

 It depends on the category.
 Credit cards, FX and brokerage favour Moppy; Rakuten one-off bonuses and cashback lotteries favour Hapitas.
 Register both and apply through whichever pays more per offer.
-Compare anytime on pointnavi.
+Compare anytime on Pointnavi.

 How does point expiry work?